TeakKey7/Cyber-Notes/Cyber/System Admin/Windows CLI.md

 	- `-b` shows the program associated with each listening port and established connection
 	- `-o` reveals the process ID (PID) associated with the connection
 	- `-n` uses a numerical form for addresses and port numbers
+- Check for listeners that seem suspicious (high port numbers, ESTABLISHED but not listening, incorrect port numbers)

 ### File navigation